 Adolescent Treatment at First Light Wilderness Therapy

-First Light Wilderness Therapy offers an intensive and full immersion therapy experience in an adventure-based setting w/ endless opportunities for experiential learning.
+First Light Wilderness Therapy offers an intensive and fully immersive therapeutic experience in an adventure-based setting w/ endless opportunities for experiential learning.
 We specialize in working with teens ages 13-18 years old.
-Away from the distractions of everyday life, such as screen time and peers, students have the opportunity to benefit from round-the-clock therapeutic support.
-The wilderness environment allows students to focus on the regulation of self, reconnection to their inner self, and attunement to the rhythms of nature.
+Away from the distractions of everyday life, such as screen time and peers, students have the opportunity to benefit from round-the-clock therapeutic support and guidance.
+The wilderness environment provides a backdrop for teens to focus on the regulation of self, reconnection to their inner self, and attunement to the rhythms of nature.
 Every aspect of programming is intentionally designed to integrate trauma-responsive principles.
 We believe that relational and physical safety is imperative to the healing process.
 Students sleep in individual tents and follow a nomadic model of movement, setting up camp in a new area once or twice each week, which allows them to regularly practice healthy responses to transition, build executive functioning skills, develop group cooperation, inspire curiosity and a sense of wonder, and increase strategies for self-care.
-Our carefully designed program incorporates an entire system of responsiveness aimed at creating joy and healing generations.
+Our thoughtfully designed program incorporates an entire system of responsiveness aimed at creating joy and healing generations.

 Building Teens Up

-We promote a “build them up” philosophy, focusing on students’ strengths and encouraging growth in those areas through an increased sense of self-efficacy, self-regulation, and experiences of success.
-The wilderness experience improves decision-making and provides the skills to build healthier relationships.
-Our compassionate and empathetic staff has have the safety and care, and comfort of students prioritized at all times.
+We promote a “build them up” philosophy, focusing on students’ strengths and empowering growth to foster an increased sense of self-efficacy, self-regulation, and experiences of success.
+The wilderness experience improves decision-making and provides opportunities to practice the skills needed to build healthier relationships.
+Our compassionate and empathetic staff prioritize the safety, care, and comfort of students at all times.
 Each student has an individual tent to create a sense of “having their own space” within an intensive group experience.
-First Light follows a nomadic movement model, setting up camp in a new place several times per week in order to build resilience, increase healthy responses to transitions, develop group cooperation, and inspire curiosity and a sense of adventure.
-All First Light staff are intensively and regularly trained in trauma responsiveness, meaning that from enrollment to discharge, students and families are met with compassion and understanding of the past experiences that may have led them to us.
-Students are given time and space to move through old patterns of behavior as they learn new responses, skills and healthier ways of being in relationship.
-Our relational approach is based in our understanding that all behavior is communication, and all communication is learned in the context of relationship.
-Our goal at First Light Wilderness is to heal underlying trauma and beliefs that are leading to unhealthy behaviors, ultimately re-connecting our students and families with their authentic desire to love and be loved.
+First Light follows a nomadic movement model, setting up camp in a new place 1-2 times per week in order to build resilience, increase healthy responses to transitions, develop group cooperation, and inspire curiosity and a sense of adventure.
+All First Light staff is intensively and regularly trained in trauma responsiveness; meaning from enrollment to discharge, students and families are met with compassion and understanding of the past experiences that may have led them to us.
+Students are given time and space to move through old patterns of behavior as they learn new responses, skills, and healthier ways of being in relationships.
+Our relational approach is rooted in our understanding that all behavior is communication, and all healing happens in the context of a safe relationship.
+Our goal at First Light Wilderness is to heal underlying trauma and beliefs that are leading to unhealthy behaviors.
+This to support ultimately re-connecting our students and families with their authentic desire to love, be loved, and experience joy.

 What to Expect